 - Word processing

 Clerks and secretaries must be organized.
 They are in charge of making sure the office runs smoothly.
-This involves keeping track of the employer’s schedule, answering emails and phone calls, and maintaining files.
+It involves keeping track of the employer’s schedule, answering emails and phone calls, and maintaining files.
 All of this takes a lot of organizational skill.

 - Delivering mail

 Being a strong problem solver is key to effectively carrying out clerical functions and issues as they arise.
 Depending on the scope of your role, you will have to resolve issues with customers, among colleagues, or technical glitches.
 Doing so in a timely manner while remaining calm under pressure will ensure the best outcome every time.

 - Risk management

 As a clerk, being able to adapt will help you thrive in a fast-paced environment.
 You will be expected to get the job done during times of change and be a reliable resource for your colleagues.
 Doing so effectively will require a range of skills, from multitasking and critical thinking to open-mindedness.
 There may be some cases in which your boss or a superior is unable to assist you in troubleshooting.
 If you have the ability to work independently under pressure, you will be a standout employee.